Ashutosh74554/Ashutosh74554/README.md

 - 👋 Hi, I’m @Ashutosh74554
-- 🌱 Android development enthusiast
+- 🌱 Android development, Blockchain enthusiast
 - B.Tech 3rd year student in ITER, SoA, Bhubaneswar, Odisha
 <!---
 Ashutosh74554/Ashutosh74554 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.